mjw56/ge-ng-karma-seed/README.md

 ```

 ## Usage ##
 This repository contains grunt tasks for running either unit tests, e2e tests, or running both.
 Similarly, we can do the same thing while attaching a live listener to the javascript files which we are testing.
 This can allow the tests to execute immediately after any change has been detected on files which are being watched.
-Watched files are defined in karma-shared-conf.js.
+Watched files can be defined in karma-shared-conf.js.

 Run Tests:
 ```bash